appropriate to a purpose

 abyss of crime and misery, whence was no escape; still, there were times when, even towards him, she felt some relenting, lest her disclosure should bring him within the iron grasp he had so long eluded, and he should fall at last--richly as he merited such a fate--by her hand.

-specify as a condition or requirement in a contract or agreement; make an express demand or provision in an agreement
+make an express demand or provision in an agreement

 Her fears for Sikes would have been more powerful inducements to recoil while there was yet time; but she had